 Stay Alert and Aware

 Other defensive driving tips you can learn in a course is how to spot the signs of a drunk driver.
 This can help prevent accidents, and ultimately, prevent deaths on the roadways.
-DUI deaths for 2017 in the state of Texas reached a total of 944 lives.
-Nearly 30% of those drivers were below the age of 30.
-As a young driver, a distracted driving course can help prepare you for the dangers that come along with DUI/drugged driving cases.
-You'll learn how to veer away from swerving vehicles, call the police if you feel a driver is a danger, or otherwise act accordingly, to help prevent on-road accidents.
+DUI deaths for 2019 in the state of Texas reached a total of 886 lives.
+While that’s lower than the number of DUI deaths in 2017 and 2018, all DUI deaths are preventable.

 Save Money, Too

 Sure, everyone wants to avoid accidents on the road.
 You want to be a safe driver, know how to avoid distracted drivers and promote safety in your state.
 But, taking a defensive driving course has other benefits, too!

 The extra education and training can help you reduce your insurance rates.
 As a safer driver, insurers are willing to offer discounts because you are doing your part in creating safer roads for everyone else.
 You'll also learn the latest laws in the state of Texas, and it can serve as a preventive measure if you're on the cusp of losing your driver's license.
 If required by law, this course can help you keep your license and even avoid the points that come along with certain traffic infractions.

 Become a Defensive Texas Driver

 It sounds simple enough, and that's because it is.
 A defensive driver is a safer driver.
 You're alert, you know how to spot the signs of danger, and you know when and how to stay away from on-road dangers.
 Furthermore, defensive driving courses teach Texas drivers how to contact authorities and help prevent on-road accidents, without putting themselves in danger.